fivetran/great_expectations/docs/docusaurus/docs/core/define_expectations/create_an_expectation.md

    from great_expectations import expectations as gxe
    ```

-2. Determine the Expectation's parameters
+2. Determine the Expectation's required parameters

    To determine the parameters your Expectation uses to evaluate data, reference the Expectation's entry in the [Expectation Gallery](https://greatexpectations.io/expectations/).
 Under the **Args** section you will find a list of parameters that are necessary for the Expectation to be evaluated, along with the a description of the value that should be provided.